WGLab/NanoCaller/README.md

 _**v2.0.0** (Feb 2 2022)_ : A major update in API and installation instructions, with release of bioconda recipe for NanoCaller.
 Added support for indel calling in case of poor or non-existent phasing.

 _**v1.0.0** (Aug 8 2021)_ : First post-production release with citeable DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5176764.svg)](https://doi.org/10.5281/zenodo.5176764)

-_**v0.4.1** (Aug 3 2021)_ : Fixed a bug causing slower runtime in whole genome variant calling mode.

-_**v0.4.0** (June 2 2021)_ : Added NanoCaller models trained on ONT reads basecalled with Guppy v4.2.2 and Bonito v0.30, as well as R10.3 reads.
-Added new NanoCaller models trained with long CCS reads (15-20kb library selection).
-Improved indel calling with rolling window for candidate selection which helps with indels in low complexity regions.

 ## Installation
 NanoCaller can be installed using Docker or Conda.
 The easiest way to install is from the bioconda channel: